garima-swami/OIBSIP/README.md

 # OIBSIP
-Consist of work for Internship of Graphic Design at OASIS INFOBYTE.
+Consist of work for Internship of Data Science at OASIS INFOBYTE.
 This internship is observed by Oasis Infobyte as being a learning opportunity for me, spanning a duration of 1 month.